himanshp1656/autotyper/README.md

 [<img src="https://img.shields.io/badge/Download-Click%20Here-brightgreen" alt="Download" width="200"/>](https://autotyper.vercel.app)

-autotyper is an application that mimics human typing with an accuracy of 80%.
+ANTI-BAN Autotyper is an application that mimics human typing with an accuracy of 80%.
 It allows users to simulate typing with optional delays and introduces errors with a specified probability.
 The application is built with Python and Tkinter, providing an easy-to-use graphical user interface for typing simulation.

 ## Features: